 Even a simple or meritless lawsuit can be financially destructive, sometimes costing your small business upward of $100,000.
 Errors and omissions coverage offers the key financial protection you need to keep your business afloat during these situations.

 Errors and omissions policies traditionally don’t cover cyber liability lawsuits.
-But insurance providers recognize that data breaches are a major professional risk, especially with the number of cyberattacks increasing yearly.
+But insurance providers recognize that data breaches are a major risk for IT professionals, especially with the number of cyberattacks increasing yearly.

-That's why several insurance carriers are now offering a bundle of errors and omissions insurance with cyber liability insurance called technology errors and omissions insurance.
+That's why several insurance carriers are offering a bundle of errors and omissions insurance with cyber insurance called technology errors and omissions insurance.

-Technology errors and omissions insurance, or tech E&O, typically includes both first-party cyber liability insurance and third-party cyber liability insurance, which cover different types of data breaches.
+Technology E&O insurance typically includes both first-party cyber liability insurance and third-party cyber liability insurance, which cover different types of data breaches.

 Independent contractors and sole proprietors face many of the same risks as small businesses.
 For example, a client could sue an IT consultant or cybersecurity expert for advice that caused their business financial harm.